RetroDECK/ES-DE/THEMES.md

     - Valid values are `top` or `bottom`
     - Default is `bottom`
 * `interpolation` - type: STRING
-    - Interpolation method to use when scaling.
+    - Interpolation method to use when scaling and rotating images.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
 This property has limited effect on scalable vector graphics (SVG) images unless rotation is applied.
     - Valid values are `nearest` or `linear`
-    - Default is `nearest`
+    - Default is `nearest` if `rotation` is `0`, `90`, `180` or `270` degrees, otherwise it's `linear`
+* `cornerRadius` - type: FLOAT
+    - Setting this property higher than zero applies rounded corners to the image.
+The radius is a percentage of the screen width and not directly related to the image size.
+This makes it possible to apply identically sized corners regardless of image dimensions.
+Note that the maximum allowed value is quite arbitrary as the renderer will in practice limit the maximum roundness so it can never go beyond half the width or height.
+It means that setting this property sufficiently high will turn a perfectly square image into a perfectly round one.
+    - Minimum value is `0` and maximum value is `0.5`
+    - Default is `0` (corners are not rounded)
 * `color` - type: COLOR
     - Applies a color shift to the image by multiplying each pixel's color by this color value.
 For example, an all-white image with `FF0000` applied would become completely red.
 You can also control the transparency of the image by setting the value to for example `FFFFFFAA`.
 This keeps all pixels at their normal color and only affects the alpha channel.
 This property is applied after `saturation` so by setting that property to `0` it's possible to colorize rather than color shift.
     - Default is `FFFFFFFF` (no color shift applied)